Eryl2000/CS480Kenner/PA3/README.md

 ## Keybindings

-These Keybindingsare for the planet cube.
+These Keybindings are for the planet cube.
 The moon will continue to orbit the planet regardless of the planet's motion.

 Key | Function
 ------------ | -------------
 <kbd>SHIFT</kbd> | Whatever command was pressed instead applies to the moon